 This is one of my biggest struggles, saying no. There is no doubt that some of it is due to my people-pleasing tendencies.
 I don’t like saying no!
 But there’s no point in trying to do it all, because it’s impossible.
 Learning to say no, when necessary, is better.

 4. Consistency is the goal.
 Doing little, consistently, results in doing a lot.

 Sometimes I won’t do anything with a particular project or responsibility until I can accomplish the whole task.
 But this isn’t always best.
-Perfect example from my busy day today: I mowed the backyard…I also needed to weedeat, trim the bushes, move some rocks, and clean the koi point.
-I didn’t have time for all that, so the yard still looks like a mess.
+Perfect example from a busy day recently: I mowed the backyard…I also needed to weedeat, trim the bushes, move some rocks, call an electric company, finish the molding in our hallways, and on and on!
+I didn’t have time for all that, so I didn’t do it all.
 I only mowed, but that’s ok!
 Little by little is better than nothing.

 5. A schedule is a great idea, most of the time.
 See interruptions in light of God’s sovereignty.

 I love scheduling, to a fault.
 I love scheduling more than I love following through with the schedule sometimes!
 The question is: do we see interruptions to our schedule in light of God’s sovereignty, or merely as an inconvenience?
 If God “works all things into the counsel of his will” (Eph.
 1:11), then we should see important interruptions as coming from God!

 6. You must be filled to be able to give.